Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-01/tutorial-01-hello-world.md

 	Blocking call

 	>> -- results flag means its a blocking call.
 Try invoking the action without the results flag and getting the result via the activation command

+	Parameters file

+	>> Try invoking the action using the param-file flag and passing the parameters.json file.